-Foreign currency
+4.3 Foreign currency

 Transactions in foreign currencies are translated to the functional currency at the foreign exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are translated to the functional currency at the foreign exchange rate ruling at that date.
 Foreign exchange differences arising on translation are recognised in the income statement.
-Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities that are stated at fair value are translated to the functional currency at foreign exchange rates ruling at the dates the fair value was determined.
+Nonmonetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to the functional currency at foreign exchange rates ruling at the dates the fair value was determined.